attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_mms/README.md

         };

-**Note**
+**Note:**
 Since you cannot access the file system on mobile browsers, the <code>fileId</code> parameter is required and must contain the location of the file (both path and name) that is located on your server.
-This file on the server will be sent as an attachment in the MMS message.
+The file at this location will be sent as an attachment in the MMS message.

-###Tip!
-Normalize the Phone Number
+###Tip: Normalize the phone number

-You can use the AttApiClient.util.normalizePhoneNumber method to convert the given phone number into the format required by the AT&T API Platform.
+You can use the AttApiClient.util.normalizePhoneNumber method to convert the given phone number into the format required by the AT&T API Platform:

 <code>